-When you start feeling under the weather at this time of year, it can be hard to tell whether it’s a cold virus or flu virus attacking you-- or even a reaction to an allergen.
+When you start feeling under the weather at this time of year, it can be hard to tell whether it’s a cold virus or flu virus attacking you– or even a reaction to an allergen.
 If you feel tired or achy, or if you’re chilly when others are warm, don’t just assume it’s because you’ve had a rough day.
-The accompanying chart may help you figure out what the problem is.

 We know the drill, and it’s effective.

 To reduce your chances of getting sick, wash your hands frequently, eat well, get enough sleep, avoid stress, and consume less alcohol and sugar.
 Taking immune boosters such as Vitamin D can also help.

 To reduce your chances of getting sick, wash your hands frequently, eat well, get enough sleep, avoid stress, and consume less alcohol and sugar.